mochidev/swift-webpush/README.md

 self.addEventListener('push', function(event) {
     const data = event.data?.json() ?? {};
     event.waitUntil((async () => {
+        const notification = data?.notification ?? {}
         /// Try parsing the data, otherwise use fallback content.
-DO NOT skip sending the notification, as you must display one for every push message that is received or your subscription will be dropped. let title = data?.title ??
+DO NOT skip sending the notification, as you must display one for every push message that is received or your subscription will be dropped. const title = notification.title ??
 "Your App Name";
-        const body = data?.body ??
+        const body = notification.body ??
 "New Content Available!";

         await self.registration.showNotification(title, {
             body,
-            icon: "/notification-icon.png", /// Only some browsers support this. data
+            requireInteraction: notification.require_interaction ?? false,
+            ...notification,
         });
     })());
 });
 ```

+In the example above, we are using the new **Declarative Push Notification** format for our message payload so the browser can automatically skip requiring the service worker, but you can send send any data payload and interpret it in your service worker should you choose.
+Note that doing so will require more resources on your user's devices when Declarative Push Notifications are otherwise supported.

 > [!NOTE]
 > `.mjs` here allows your code to import other js modules as needed.
 If you are not using Vapor, please make sure your server uses the correct mime type for this file extension.